-(Receiving instruction at a different Graduate School)
+(Receiving Research Supervision at other Graduate Schools and Institutes)

-Article 25 Should the President deem it to be of educational benefit, based upon consultation other Graduate Schools or Research Institutes, students may receive necessary instruction at a Graduate School or Research Institution that is appropriate to their studies.
-However, for students enrolled in Master's Programs the instruction concerned shall not exceed a period of one year.
+Article 25 Should the President deem it to be of educational benefit, students may, upon agreement with the host institution, receive research supervision at a different graduate school.
+However, the term of research supervision shall not exceed one year for students enrolled in Master's Programs.

-(Application of the University Regulations)
+(Application of University Regulations)

-Article 26 Articles 22 and 23 of the University Regulations set forth rules governing credit calculation criteria for each class, the conferring of credits and accreditation for completed classes at the Graduate School.
+Article 26 Rules governing credit calculation criteria for each subject, conferring of credits and accreditation for completed classes at the Graduate School are set forth in Articles 22 and 23 of the University Regulations.

-Chapter 6 University Entrance, Re-Entrance, and Transfer
+Chapter 6 University Admission, Re-Admissions, and Transfers

-(University Entrance)
+(University Admission)

-Article 27 University entrance is at the beginning of the academic year.
-However, in special cases whereby it is deemed by the Graduate School that delayed entrance does not constitute an obstacle to learning, students may enter at the beginning of a term.
+Article 27 University admission is conducted at the beginning of each academic year.
+However, in special cases whereby it is deemed by the Graduate School that delayed entrance does not constitute an obstacle to learning, students may be admitted at the beginning of an academic semester.

-(University Entrance Qualifications)
+(Qualifications for University Entrance)

-Article 28 Those eligible for enrollment in the Master's Program or the Juris Doctoral Program in the Graduate School of Law are as follows:
+Article 28 Those eligible for enrollment in the Master's Program or professional graduate degree programs must meet any one of the following requirements: